Rule 1: General governance policies of the Quebec Press Council

 c) ensure that proper and effective internal control mechanisms are in place;

-d) periodically assess, in collaboration with the Executive Secretary, the suitability and effectiveness of the internal control systems, and forward recommendations to the Board of Directors, as appropriate;
+d) periodically assess, in collaboration with the Secretary General, the suitability and effectiveness of the internal control systems, and forward recommendations to the Board of Directors, as appropriate;

 e) ensure that a risk management process for the conduct and continuity of the business of the Press Council is put into place and enforced;